tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)
+# Germline genetic variants are associated with development of insulin-dependent diabetes in cancer patients treated with immune checkpoint inhibitors
+ - *NLRC5* germline mutation as potential predictive biomarker for T1D irAE
+# Germline genetic variation and predicting immune checkpoint inhibitor induced toxicity
+ - irAEs in ~10-55% of patients
+ - endocrine/pneumonitis irAEs more common in younger patients, skin irAEs more common in older patients
+ - thyroid irAEs more common in women, neurological, dermal, vascular irAEs more common in men
+ - germline variants associated with irAE development: *GABRP*, *DSC2*, *BAZ2B*, *ZPLD1*, *MIR548AB*, *SEMA5A*, *LOC105374704*, *CDH6*, *OSBPL6*, *AGPS*...
 # Germline variants associated with toxicity to immune checkpoint blockade
 ## Abstract
  - GWAS of 1,751 patients on ICIs across 12 cancer types